Iowa Industrial Organizational Psychology Master & PhD Degree Programs

 Industrial Organizational Psychologist Education Requirements

 Licensing laws vary by state and type of position, so if the goal is to provide clinical and counseling psychology, it is advisable to contact your state board.
 Most clinical and counseling psychologists need a PsyD, an internship, and at least 1 to 2 years of supervised professional experience.
-They also must pass the Examination for Professional Practice in Psychology. iii
+They also must pass the Examination for Professional Practice in Psychology (according to the BLS.org).

 Is Industrial Organizational Psychology in Demand?